(video in french)

 Coop Agri-Énergie Warwick is the very first agricultural cooperative dedicated to renewable energy production in Quebec.
-It brings together a dozen agricultural producers from the Arthabaska MRC who will produce renewable natural gas (RNG) from slurry and dairy cattle manure mixed with residual organic matter from surrounding businesses.The anaerobic digestion complex is operated and has been developed and built by Coop Carbone, a non-profit solidarity cooperative that develops cooperative agricultural biogas projects.
+It brings together a dozen agricultural producers from the Arthabaska MRC who produce renewable natural gas (RNG) from slurry and dairy cattle manure mixed with residual organic matter from surrounding businesses.The anaerobic digestion complex is operated and has been developed and built by Coop Carbone, a non-profit solidarity cooperative that develops cooperative agricultural biogas projects.

 The anaerobic digestion complex has been built on the Kirouac road in Warwick, in Centre-du-Québec region.
 The site was chosen because of the high concentration of dairy farms in the surrounding area and its proximity to the gas grid.
 In addition, in its environmental policy, the town of Warwick supports biodigesting as a measure to reduce the use of fossil fuels.Many agricultural regions in Quebec have similar potential for renewable natural gas (RNG) production, other cooperatives of this type are set to emerge.
 Contact Coop Carbone for more details.